aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/html/disable-downlevel-revealed-comments-while-saving-to-html/_index.md

 ## **Possible Usage Scenarios**

 When you save your Excel file to HTML, Aspose.Cells reveals Downlevel Conditional Comments.
-These conditional comments are mostly relevant to older versions of Internet Explorer and are irrelevant to modern Web Browsers.
+These conditional comments are mostly relevant to older versions of Internet Explorer and are irrelevant to modern web browsers.
 You can read about them in detail at the following link.

 - [Conditional comment - Downlevel-revealed conditional comment](https://en.wikipedia.org/wiki/Conditional_comment#Downlevel-revealed_conditional_comment)